-When it’s time to seek out the right SUV that’ll have you travel on-and-off the roads of Huntington Beach, Corona Del Mar, and Orange County, you’ve got some options.
-If you’re facing the 2019 Honda Passport vs. Jeep Grand Cherokee, you’ve got a choice between two capable vehicles.
-Both of these SUVs provide an immense amount of power and space for their respective drivers, but you’ll want to know more about how they differ in order to make the right choice.
+When it’s time to seek out the right SUV that’ll have you traveling on-and-off the roads around Huntington Beach, Westminster, and Orange County, CA, you’ve got some options.
+If you’re facing the 2020 Honda Passport vs. Jeep Grand Cherokee, you’ve got a choice between two capable vehicles.
+Both SUVs provide an immense amount of power and space for their respective drivers, but you’ll want to know more about how they differ in order to make the right choice.

-At Norm Reeves Honda Superstore Huntington Beach, we’re here to help drivers by providing them with this 2019 Passport vs. Grand Cherokee comparison.
-In this guide, you’ll learn all about what these vehicles include and how they differ so you can see which one is perfect for you!
+At Norm Reeves Honda Superstore Huntington Beach, we’re here to help drivers by providing them with this 2020 Passport vs. Grand Cherokee comparison.
+In this guide, you’ll learn about what these vehicles include and how they differ, so you can see which one is perfect for you!

 The Honda Passport and Jeep Grand Cherokee have some significant differences in cabin space.
-The Passport offers 115.9 cubic feet of cabin space vs. the 105.4 cubic feet of cabin space with the Grand Cherokee.
+The Passport offers 115.9 cubic feet of passenger space vs. the 105 cubic feet of passenger space with the Grand Cherokee.
 These differences in space are particularly noticeable in the rear.
-The Passport offers 40.1 inches of headroom and 39.6 inches of legroom, while the Grand Cherokee only includes 39.2 inches of headroom and 38.6 inches of legroom.
+The Passport offers 40.1 inches of rear headroom and 39.6 inches of rear legroom, while the Grand Cherokee only includes 39.2 inches of rear headroom and 38.6 inches of rear legroom.

 While both vehicles offer their own unique style, there are some variances that could affect your decision.
-The Jeep Grand Cherokee hasn’t been updated in a while, and its current appearance seems stale and uninspired.
+The Jeep Grand Cherokee hasn’t been updated in a while, and its current appearance seems less inspired.
 The Passport, on the other hand, has a rugged style that’s aligned with its performance and off-roading capabilities, giving it a stylistic edge over the Jeep Grand Cherokee.

 Schedule your test drive with us at Norm Reeves Honda Superstore Huntington Beach!
-We’re here to help drivers in Huntington Beach, Corona Del Mar, and Orange County find the vehicle that’s perfectly suited to them!
+We’re here to help drivers around Huntington Beach, Westminster, and Orange County, California, find the vehicle that’s perfectly suited to them!